-4. Current Reality Updates
+3. Current Reality Updates

-Tera provided current reality updates for system costs, revenue, waste composition, and tonnages including distribution across the region.
+Tera provided current reality updates for recycling and waste volume, system costs, revenue, waste composition, and tonnages including distribution across the region.

 Costs

 System costs from 2015 to 2021 were broken out by CRD and Quesnel operations, CRD capital.
 Total costs increased from just under \$7M to approximately \$9M starting 2018 due to an increase in transfer to reserves for future expenditures (e.g. landfill closures, capital costs).
 Revenue stream types and revenue of 2015 and 2021 are listed below.
 Over half of the CRD's solid waste system revenue is derived through taxation.